-Due to lack of accurate calibration in some SEVIRI channels and the possibility that some ABI channels will need refined calibration during NCOMP processing, the capability to read and utilize instrument-specific calibration coefficients is included.
-In the 100% delivery only SEVIRI channel-7 brightness temperatures require recalibration, so in that circumstance a calibration is applied (see 4.2.1.3 for the rationale for channel 7 recalibration).
-Future versions can have similar calibration procedures for additional channels, but only SEVIRI currently has active recalibration as it is the ABI proxy dataset.
+Due to lack of accurate calibration in some VIIRS and ABI channels and the possibility that some channels will need refined calibration during NCOMP processing, the capability to read and utilize instrument-specific calibration coefficients is included.
+In the 11μm brightness temperatures require recalibration, so in that circumstance a calibration is applied (see 4.2.1.3 for the rationale for channel 11μm recalibration).
 A simple slope and offset formulation is used and the input data file contains a description of the calibration source.
 These coefficients are read from the same file as the cloud emittance parameterization coefficients because those are also instrument-specific.

 In the input data file two identifying text lines precede the calibration coefficients and describe the source of the coefficients, as well as the channel to which they apply.
-Note that when the first identifying text line uses the term "SIR", it indicates that the coefficients are for the SEVIRI 3.9-μm channel, aka Solar InfraRed (SIR).
-The slope and offset used for calibrating the SEVIRI SIR channel, Slope_Chn_7 and Offset_Chn_7, respectively, are contained in a third line, just after the two identifying lines.
-The "7" suffix in the slope and offset variable names is used because the SEVIRI SIR data are proxies for ABI channel 7.
+Note that when the first identifying text line uses the term "SIR", it indicates that the coefficients are for the 3.7-μm channel, aka Solar InfraRed (SIR).
+The slope and offset used for calibrating the SNPP SIR channel, Slope_Chn_7 and Offset_Chn_7, respectively, are contained in a third line, just after the two identifying lines.
+The "7" suffix in the slope and offset variable names is used because the SEVIRI SIR data are proxies for ABI channel 7 in the GOES-R processing system, which was the model for NPSS processing.